Multivariate expansivity theory and Pierce-Birkhoff conjecture: Analytic expansions and application to function theory

 \end{corollary}

-\section{\textbf{Analytic expansions and application to function theory}}
+\section{Analytic expansions and application to function theory}

-In this section we introduce and study the notion of singularity, the kernel and analytic expansions.
-We provide an application to the existence of singularities of solutions to certain polynomial equations.
+In this section, we introduce the notion of \emph{singularity}, the \emph{kernel} and a\emph{analytic expansions}.
+We provide an application to the existence of singularities of solutions to certain polynomial equations of several variables.

-\subsection{\textbf{Some notions from single variable expansivity theory}}
+\subsection{Some notions from single variable expansivity theory}

-In this section we recall some notions under single variable expansivity theory developed earlier \cite{agama2019proof}.
-These notions will serve as a model to proving the main result in this section.
+In this section, we review some notions in single variable expansivity theory developed.